How to Grow Cucumbers

 If you are thinking of planting veg and perhaps of growing cucumbers, you may think, why bother?

 Because home-grown cucumbers are a different experience to shop bought and if you haven't tried growing them yet, cucumbers are worth the effort.
 Home grown cucumbers are really fresh compared to those sold in supermarkets.
 Having checked with a major retailer, shop bought cucumbers will have been picked between 4/5 days earlier if grown in the UK, or 10/11 days if grown abroad.
 This maybe why home-grown cucumbers taste are so juicy and crunchy.
 In the supermarket you could be buying a cucumber which is nearly 2 weeks old.
-The skin is thinner and not the least bitter; it is definitely worth growing cucumbers.
+With home grown cucumbers, the skin is thinner and not the least bitter; it is definitely worth growing cucumbers.
 They are colour coded amber as they are fairly easy to grow but do need a some attention.
 For more information about colour coding to help chose the easiest veg to grow.

 How to grow Cucumber from seed

 Cucumbers are members of the Cucurbits which include squashes, melons and courgettes.
-They are easy to germinate from seed; the seeds are large and simply plant a couple of seeds per pot, cover and keep warm (18C or 65+F) which means a window sill, conservatory or greenhouse and placing the pot in a propagator will speed things up.
-After a few days the seedling will emerge and then remove the pot from the propagator otherwise it can overhead, which will make the seedling go soft if left in the propagator too long.
+They are easy to germinate from seed; the seeds are large and simply plant a couple of seeds per pot, cover and keep warm (18C or 65+F) which means a window sill, conservatory or greenhouse and/or placing the pot in a propagator to speed things up.
+After a few days the seedling will emerge and then remove the pot from the propagator otherwise it can overheat, which will make the seedling go soft if left in the propagator too long.
 This is true of all plants germinated in a propagator do not leave in for any time after the seedling has become established unless it is too cold without cover.

 If you are not keen on growing from seed it is easy to buy cucumbers as young plants either at the garden centre or on-line, and grow on in the greenhouse or a window sill.